Skip to navigation Skip to content

 • the Digital Services Contact Centre for job seekers linked to Workforce Australia Online

-After talking to their provider or the Digital Services Contact Centre (for job seekers linked to Workforce Australia Online), if a job seeker is still not satisfied they can contact the Department of Employment and Workplace Relations' National Customer Service Line.
+After talking to their provider or the Digital Services Contact Centre (for job seekers linked to Workforce Australia Online), if a job seeker is still not satisfied they can contact the Department of Employment and Workplace Relations' (DEWR) National Customer Service Line.

 Note: ESS sends triggers to the customer's Services Australia record.
 The trigger to restore payment can be delayed when either a staff member has a lock on the record, or the job seeker is using their online account.